intellij-dlanguage/intellij-diet/README.md

 Intellij Diet Plugin
 ====================

+## This plugin is incomplete - do not use until released to the Jetbrains repo

 This plugin adds support for [Diet templates](http://vibed.org/templates/diet), you should have the [intellij-dlanguage](https://github.com/intellij-dlanguage/intellij-dlanguage/) plugin installed as a prerequisite.

 ### What are Diet templates?